Table of Contents

 This is the ideal outcome in case Valve accounted for the situation.
 The client will simply launch in offline mode and all installed games and applications are ready to be used.
 However, it may take a while longer for the client to load, as it is trying to connect and authenticate.

-Improvement: In order for Steam to load more quickly, simply follow the procedure under section Extras, Keeping the client offline forever.
+Improvement: In order for Steam to load more quickly, simply follow the procedure under section Keeping the client offline forever.

 Scenario: Client logs you out